 - Choose your matching method:

-- Text is equal to - Best for numbers or codes
+- Exact match for numbers or codes

 Step 3: Enter expected values